Search entities

 fields.

-For most text search we remove stop words and use stemming (specifically, the Kstem token filter) to improve results.
+For most text search we remove and use (specifically, the ) to improve results.
 So words like "the" and "an" are transparently removed, and a search for "possums" will also return records using the word "possum."
 With the exception of raw affiliation strings, we do not search within words but rather try to match whole words.
 So a search with "lun" will not match the word "lunar".

 To disable stemming and the removal of stop words for searches on titles and abstracts, you can add .no_stem